kubk/mobx-form-lite/README.md

 - ✅ If you know MobX, you already know `mobx-form-lite`.
 The library is just a set of stores such as `TextField`, `BooleanField`, and helper functions like `isFormTouched`, `isFormValid` that operate on those stores.
 - 🛠️ Type-safe, including nested forms.
 No JSON-based configuration.
 - 🔄 Flexibility.
 No need to extend your stores from the library's classes.
-- 🪶 Lightweight (N kb gzipped) since MobX does all the heavy lifting.
+- 🪶 Lightweight (~1 kb gzipped) since MobX does all the heavy lifting.
-- 🚀 Performant - it avoids unnecessary re-renders, thanks to MobX.
+- 🚀 Performant.
+It avoids unnecessary re-renders, thanks to MobX.

 ### Installation